 The preliminary oral examination must be passed at least six months before the final oral examination.

-The student and up all members of the examining committee may participate either in person or remotely.
-The participants should discuss and agree on the modality of the examination in advance and arrange for facilities and equipment to ensure full (audio and video) and clear communication.
+The student, in consultation with their committee chair(s), may decide on the examination modality (in person, remote, or hybrid).
+The student and committee chair(s) should discuss the choice of modality with the committee, and for remote or hybrid meetings, arrange for facilities and equipment to ensure full video and clear communication.
+Determination of meeting modality must be determined when the student submits the Preliminary Oral Examination Request form.
+If the chosen modality is not in person, the student must inform the Graduate College of the modality at the time the request form is submitted.
+Best practices for remote meetings may be found on the Graduate College website <INSERT LINK HERE>

-Two options are available when one committee member cannot participate at a time that suits other participants:
+When one committee member cannot participate at a time that suits other participants, two options are available:

 1. Complete the Request for Committee Substitution at the Preliminary or Final Oral Exam form before the examination to arrange for a temporary, substitute committee member who will serve with voting rights only for the examination that the permanent member cannot participate.
 This option can be used in cases in which the member’s absence is planned, or in cases of emergency/unplanned absences.
 The substitute must fill the same role (be an inside vs. outside member) as the absent member.